claramaine/Clappy-Bird-Final-Project/README.md

 3. Try to keep the loudness of the claps as even as possible – if a clap is too loud, the bird might overreact and jump twice

-> Built in Unity game engine for the 2020 Human-Computer Interaction Course at Radboud University.
+Authors: *Manthan Gadhia, Sophie van Liempt, Clara Maine, Arne Wittgen* Built in Unity game engine for the 2020 Human-Computer Interaction Course at Radboud University.
 The important Unity source files are written in C# and can be viewed in Assets/Scripts